-The Group has a 70% interest in OMA by the Sea, the site adjacent to The Carmel in Siu Sau, Tai Lam, Tuen Mun.
+The Group has a 70% interest in OMA by the Sea, Tai Lam, Tuen Mun.
 This medium-density residential site has a saleable area of approximately 252,000 square feet for 517 residential apartment units.
-Occupation permit and certificate of compliance was obtained in May and November 2022 respectively.
-In 2022, around 1% (in terms of number) of the residential units were pre-sold.
-Cumulatively, as at 31 December 2022, around 90% (in terms of number) of the residential units were sold.
-Around 88% (in terms of number) of the residential units were handed over to buyers with related revenue recognised in 2022.
+In 2023, around 2% (in terms of number) of the residential units were sold.
+Cumulatively, as at 31 December 2023, around 92% (in terms of number) of the residential units were sold.
+Around 3% (in terms of number) of the residential units were handed over to buyers with related revenue recognised in 2023.

 The Group has a 85% interest in a medium-density residential site located at the junction of Fan Kam Road and Castle Peak Road - Kwu Tung, Fanling, New Territories.
 The site is adjacent to Fanling Golf Course and is within a 10-minute walk to Sheung Shui MTR station, with a gross floor area of approximately 284,000 square feet.
-The Group is the lead project manager, and lead sales and marketing manager for this project.
-Master planning and design work have commenced.
+The Group is the lead project manager and lead sales and marketing manager for this project.
+Foundation work of the project is in progress and will be completed in the second quarter of 2024.